Water Baptism, Tongues, and Prophecy

 Has tongues and prophecy gone away?
 No. None of the gifts have disappeared, they’ve simply been mistaught as to what they really are.
 I’ll explain, but first, to test whether or not a person finds their identity in Christ alone–rather than a gift–simply question them over the subject of tongues and/or prophecy.
 Most who find their worth in spiritual gifts and church status will become enraged.
 Some will even threaten you with hell, as if they have the power to send you there.
 That, or they’ll revert to insults and belittlements.
 Some will even laugh at you because they have no true defense based on Scripture being read in context.
 Yet others choose a passive-aggressive demeanor or the country club silent treatment because they are “more holy” than you and their gifts “prove” that.

-“So, be gone.
+“So be gone.
 You’re not welcomed here.”
 They’ll say with a chuckle.
 “I’m not having a Bible conversation with you.
 Don’t you know who I am?
 I’m chosen and the elders have verified that.”

 But this is exactly what adding to the gospel does.
 Our egos get punched in the mouth and our feelings get hurt, so we revert into defense-mode.
 Saltiness is then the flavor of choice, as we don’t know what to say or do.
 When the Cross is presented as all that’s needed, legalistic demons go haywire, pestering the most eccentrically-minded men and women of our churches.
-I say with kindness, a supposed first baptism and then second baptism makes no sense at all according to the Bible.
-Paul told the Romans that if they don’t have the Spirit of Christ then they don’t even belong to Him.
+I say this with kindness: a supposed first baptism and then second baptism makes no sense at all according to the Bible.
+Paul told the Romans if they don’t have the Spirit of Christ then they don’t even belong to Him.
 Once is enough, just look:

 “And if anyone does not have the Spirit of Christ, they do not belong to Christ.”
 (See Romans 8:9)